Car maker Stellantis says FCA Italy under investigation in dieselgate probe

 Stellantis said in June that its French Citroen unit had been charged with consumer fraud by French prosecutors in a diesel emissions probe.

-Peugeot, another unit of Stellantis, Renault (RENA.PA), and Volkswagen France (VOWG_p.DE), the French unit of German carmaker, have also been charged in France over the dieselgate investigation. read more
+Peugeot, another unit of Stellantis, Renault, and Volkswagen France, the French unit of German carmaker, have also been charged in France over the dieselgate investigation.

 Our Standards: The Thomson Reuters Trust Principles.